-Or have counseled a presidential nominee in midflight in the most-historic presidential election in U.S. history?
+Or have been a political strategist in two federal election cycles including the most historic presidential election in U.S. history?

-Whether it is the boxing ring or the political arena, Mario Diaz is uniquely qualified to speak about both because he has done both.
+Whether the subject is boxing, politics, or investigative journalism, Mario Diaz is uniquely qualified to speak about all off them because he has done them all.

-As an award-winning journalist for PIX 11 News, Diaz was honored with an Edward R. Murrow Award in 2014 for best News Series in the region for his investigative reporting of the “Shop and Frisk” scandal in New York City.
+As an award-winning journalist for PIX11 News, Diaz was honored with an Edward R. Murrow Award for the region in 2014 as well as a New York Press Club Award for his intrepid series of reports surrounding the “Shop and Frisk” scandal in New York City.

 As a reporter specializing in crime and politics, Diaz has broken exclusive reports that resulted in investigations at the state and federal levels.
-Diaz’s first report on PIX 11 News prompted the Miller Coors Brewing Company to pull its Puerto Rican Day Parade campaign after the company received national criticism for placing offensive ads throughout the city.
+Diaz’s first report on PIX11 News prompted the Miller Coors Brewing Company to pull its Puerto Rican Day Parade advertising campaign after the company received national criticism for placing offensive ads throughout the city.

 Prior to relocating to New York City, Diaz worked in political management on the national level.
 In 2008, he served as the Southeast Regional Communications Director for U.S. Senator John McCain’s presidential bid, representing the largest region of the campaign.

-In 1999, he was the focus of a New York Times feature regarding his entry into the highly competitive sports broadcasting industry.
-In the summers of 2001-02, Diaz hosted ESPN’s Tuesday Night Fights series.
-In 2002, he transitioned to news as a weekday anchor for the CBS affiliate in Tampa-St. Petersburg.
+In 1999, Diaz was the focus of a New York Times feature regarding his entry into the highly competitive sports broadcasting industry.
+In the summers of 2001-02, he hosted ESPN’s boxing series Tuesday Night Fights.
+In 2002, Diaz transitioned to news as a weekday anchor for the CBS affiliate in Tampa-St. Petersburg.